apache/datasketches-website/docs/Memory/MemoryPackage.md

 Most of that memory is usually dedicated to selected partitions of the raw data, which can be orders of magnitude larger.
-How the system designers select the partitions of the data to be in RAM over time is quite complex and varies considerably based on the specific objectives of the systems platorm.
+How the system designers select the partitions of the data to be in RAM over time is quite complex and varies considerably based on the specific objectives of the systems platform.

 It is in these very large data environments that managing how the data gets copied into RAM and when it is considered obsolete and can be written